Feature #397

 - % Done changed from 0 to 30

-Updated by Amber Herold almost 14 years ago
+Updated by Amber Herold about 14 years ago

 - Assignee changed from Scott Stagg to Lauren Fisher